Skip navigation

 Renewal requirements

-(iii) demonstrating to the satisfaction of the Registrar that the member is currently competent to practise as a physical therapist.
+(c) demonstrating that the member is currently competent to practise as a physical therapist.

 Physical Therapists Profession Regulation, section 25.